 Once you have leaned into each layer of your blueprint effectively, you are best poised to land in a role that aligns with your interests, skills, competencies, strengths, and values.
 Whether you land on Broadway, Wall Street, or Main Street, we know God will use you to build the church and benefit society worldwide.

 Finally, there is a theological base that infuses and undergirds every other area.
 Life looks different for us as Christians—as it should!
-Understanding and believing that our lives have purpose, will impact our subsequent pursuit of our vocation.
+Understanding and believing that our lives have purpose will affect our subsequent pursuit of our vocations.